Jonah Heim Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Astros pitching staff ranks seventh in MLB.
+- The 9.3 strikeouts per nine innings put together by the Astros pitching staff ranks eighth in the league.

-- Astros pitchers combine to allow 90 total home runs at a rate of 1.1 per game (to rank 14th in the league).
+- Astros pitchers combine to rank 13th in baseball in home runs surrendered (90 total, 1.1 per game).

+- Dubin will make his first start of the season for the Astros.

 © 2023 Data Skrive.
 All rights reserved.